MECfda: An R package for bias correction due to measurement error in functional and scalar covariates in scalar-on-function regression models

 2. coef.Z: The estimated linear coefficients of the scalar covariates.

-3. coef.all: Original estimate of linear coefficients.
+3. coef.all: The original estimate of the linear coefficients.

-4. function.basis.type: Type of function basis used.
+4. function.basis.type: The type of function basis used.

-8. formula: Regression model.
+8. formula: The regression model.

 rm(list = ls())